Latest

 Common to Bexleyheath, Kent amongst the North-west fruit farms in 1930.

 In those days men were allowed two weeks paid holiday each year and so for many years they travelled from Clapham Common, and later Bexleyheath, to Helston and Ruan Minor to visit Grandmother's family for a week.
-From the 1920s Grandfather owned various makes of cars and the Big Seven would be his last.

 Always leaving home about 4.00 am the journey was across south London to stop near Guildford for breakfast.
 Then going via Basingstoke and the A30 to stop at Shaftesbury for lunch, on to Okehampton to stop for tea, arriving at The Angel Hotel, Helston about 10.00 pm.
 A journey of about 335 miles taking 18 hours, the first 50 miles in 2½ hours, then three 90 to 95 mile stints each of 3½ to 4 hours.
 Stops, at hotels with a garage business alongside, for up to 1½ hours were necessary, not only for driver and passenger meals and general comfort, but to allow the engine to cool and an attendant would check the engine oil and water, and refuel, no doubt given a 1/- (5p) tip.